Flash diffusers are game changers in almost any lighting situation. They add depth, softness, and definition to the light.

 How to Build Your DIY Macro Diffuser

 This diffuser is very DIY.
-I experimented with more advanced designs but dropped them ultimately.
-The goal here is to create the cheapest, simplest, and most effective macro diffuser.
+I experimented with more advanced designs but ultimately dropped them.
+I aimed to create the cheapest, simplest, and most effective macro diffuser.

 You can adapt and transform the idea to fit your gear and preferences because only the concept is key.
-I made this one for the pop-up flash on a Canon 1300D camera.
+I made this diffuser for the pop-up flash on a Canon EOS Rebel T7 camera.
 You can use your external flashes, too.

 - Some white paper

-- White coloured adhesive tape
+- White-colored adhesive tape

-How to Assemble Your DIY Flash Diffuser
+How to Assemble the DIY Flash Diffuser

 Ideally, the tube of our DIY diffuser should be around the same length as your camera lens.
-If it’s too short, some of the light will be shaded by the lens.
+If it’s too short, the lens will shadow some of the light.
 If it’s too long, it will fall behind the macro subject.

 Then, grab a piece of white paper.
 Fold it in half and tape it to the tube.
 It doesn’t matter if the paper covers the sides or not.
 Tape it so the paper follows a smooth curve without sharp edges.

 What Can You Expect From a DIY Flash Diffuser?

-Without it, you only have direct, harsh light coming from your pop-up flash.
+Without it, you only have direct, harsh light from your pop-up flash.
 But after you attach this photography diffuser, the light becomes flattering, smooth, and more balanced.
 Here are a couple of examples.

 Macro photography offers plenty of opportunities to experiment.
 And this DIY macro flash diffuser costs only a few dollars and a few minutes to make, so why not build it?